vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 A game in which you can purchase Costumes for your characters such as hats, coats, shoes and more
 <br/><br/>
 #### `Level packs`
 A game in which you can purchase Level Packs.
-Usually it unlocksall levels at once istead of unlocking them one by one
+Usually it unlocks all levels at once instead of unlocking them one by one
 <br/><br/>
 #### `Resources`
 A game in which you can purchase different Resources, usually they help you with progressing in the game